Topics Map > Tableau

 If during publication to production, “VIZ-Groups-BI UW Madison Employees” was automatically added, remove it (unless that is the access group that ADAWG approved for your workbook).

-• Collaborate with experts on the area to prevent faults and flaws in presenting data.
+• Collaborate with experts to prevent data presentation faults.

-• Explain any mismatch with already reviewed and published reports.
+• Explain any mismatches with reviewed and published reports.

-This includes creation date, review cycle, and anticipated conditions for destruction.
+• Include creation date, review cycle, and conditions for destruction.

 Index